trishaandrews/trishaandrews.github.io/_posts/2015-8-20-Sentence-Style.md

 teaser: "Predicting sentence author or topic of news articles from punctuation and stop words"
 ---

 People usually throw out punctuation and stop words such as "and", "the", "of", and "to" because these generally have little impact on topic and sentiment.
 However, these attributes can help define an author's writing style, so I attempted to predict the author of a sentence with only stop words and punctuation, without looking at any of the "content" words in that sentence.
-I also looked at whether multiple authors who consistently write on certain topics have similar writing styles as a whole than authors who consistently write on unrelated topics.
+I also looked at whether multiple authors who consistently write on certain topics have similar writing styles as a whole than authors of unrelated topics.

 ![stop words wordcloud](../images/stopwords.png)
 <!--image: https://xyclade.github.io/MachineLearning/-->

-## The Data

 ![the guardian](../images/The_Guardian.png)